technoweenie/fantomex/README.md

 ## Intro

 Fantomex is a lib for storing a relatively small number of background jobs in a persistent queue.
-It's designed as a way for a single ZeroMQ worker to store incoming messages in case of a crash.
+It's designed as a way for a single Redis pub/sub or ZeroMQ worker to store incoming messages in case of a crash.
 If Fantomex is tracking 10,000 jobs, you should probably look into fixing your workers or adding more to handle the load.

 A lot of inspiration came from the design of Resque and Delayed Job, but there are a few key features that Fantomex needs.